If you wish to apply for 2023 to be a trainer, please SUBMIT no later than April 15th.

 We believe in a message that good trainers and good horsemanship make lasting partnerships.

-We do not want a single awesome trainer, be they amateur or professional, to miss the chance to take part.
+We do not want a single awesome trainer to miss the chance to take part.

 Diamond trainers will select a horse to train from a herd of feral or entirely un-started horses of various breeds at the start of May.
 They will train the horse for 110 days to compete in a 3 part event in August.
 Trainers in this division compete for a prize package and title, and all trainers receive 50% of the adoption fee of their horse.